apache/fury-site/docs/guide/java/graalvm-support.md

 `JsonValue` fields and effective public zero-argument methods are supported, including matching one-String `JsonCreator` constructors and public static factories.
 Fixed `JsonRawValue` fields and getters support trusted raw String values, and fixed `JsonBase64` fields and getters support Base64 `byte[]` values as on the JVM.
-Annotate each reachable owning model with `JsonType` so Native Image retains these members and the Base64 codec constructor.
+For direct target annotations, annotate each reachable owning model with `JsonType` so Native Image retains these members and the Base64 codec constructor.
 A directly annotated `JsonValue` Record uses its generated component accessor and canonical constructor operations.
+An effective declaration supplied by a Mixin uses the Mixin workflow above instead.

 `JsonAnyProperty` and `JsonAnyGetter` flatten their Map into the enclosing object.
 Use `@JsonCodec(valueCodec = ...)` on that field or getter to customize each dynamic value.
 A second `JsonAnySetter` parameter may use the normal configuration for its own value shape.

 `JsonUnwrapped` uses the same interpreted behavior as on the JVM.
-Annotate the containing model and every unwrapped child or intermediate object with `JsonType` so each model receives its generated property and creator operations.
+For direct target annotations, annotate the containing model and every unwrapped child or intermediate object with `JsonType` so each model receives its generated property and creator operations.
+A Mixin retains the unwrapped models reached by its effective schema; register a separate exact Mixin for a child only when that child's annotations also need an overlay.

 Child codecs act on one direct level. `elementCodec` supports `Collection`, Java arrays, and `AtomicReferenceArray`; `contentCodec` supports `Optional` and `AtomicReference`; `keyCodec` and